getgrav/grav-plugin-login/README.md

 The **login plugin** for [Grav](http://github.com/getgrav/grav) adds login, basic ACL, and session wide messages to Grav.
 It is designed to provide a way to secure front-end and admin content throughout Grav.

-| IMPORTANT!!!
-This plugin is currently in development as is to be considered a **beta release**.
-As such, use this in a production environment **at your own risk!**.
-More features will be added in the future.

 # Installation

 The **login** plugin actually requires the help of the **email** and **form** plugins.
 The **email** plugin is needed to ensure that you can recover a password via email if required.
 The **form** plugin is used to generate the forms required.